Serbia, France sail into Davis Cup last eight

 (Reuters) - Novak Djokovic spurred Serbia to a 3-0 win over neighbors Croatia in the first round of the Davis Cup on Saturday and they will be joined in the quarter-finals by an equally rampant France.

-Britain’s progress was put on hold after they lost an enthralling doubles to the U.S. on Saturday.
+Britain’s progress was put on hold after they lost an enthralling doubles to the United States on Saturday.

 Holders Switzerland, missing Roger Federer and Stanislas Wawrinka, fell behind 2-1 at Belgium while the Czech Republic hauled themselves back against Australia.